 Palo Alto, California /

-Array Labs is building a distributed radar imaging constellation to power the first accurate, real-time 3D map of the world.
+Array Labs is building a distributed radar imaging constellation to power the first accurate, real-time 3D model of the world.

-As a radar engineer on the hardware design team, you will have the unique opportunity to shape the design of the first orbital MIMO radar imaging system.
-In this critical role, you will be collaborating with silicon, antenna, software, and other engineering teams to create cutting-edge hardware, rapidly advancing designs from clean sheets of paper to operational deployment in space.
+As a guidance, navigation and controls engineer you will have the unique opportunity to shape the design of the first orbital MIMO radar imaging system.
+In this critical role, you will be collaborating with multiple engineering teams to build cutting-edge hardware, rapidly moving all the way from clean-sheet designs into full operational deployment in space.

-- System-level design to support a novel satellite communication and radar imaging system
+- Perform system-level design to support a novel distributed satellite constellation

 - Create spacecraft hardware requirements, specifications, and test procedures